 The subset of rows from the result set that is returned after each fetch.
 The application indicates the size of the rowset before the first fetch of data, and can modify the size before each subsequent fetch.
+Each call to bookmark keyset A set of key values used to identify the set and order of rows that are included in a keyset-driven cursor.
+The keyset is created when a keyset-driven cursor is first opened.
+As the cursor scrolls through the result set, it uses the keys in the keyset to retrieve the current data values for each row.

-Each call to SQLFetch(), SQLFetchScroll(), or SQLExtendedFetch() populates the rowset with the appropriate rows from the result set.
+SQLFetch(), SQLFetchScroll(), or SQLExtendedFetch() populates the rowset with the appropriate rows from the result set.